sergeytkachenko/docker-best-practices/ABOUT_DOCKER.md

         * union filesystems
     * French-born American developer Solomon Hykes, San Francisco based technology startup **dotCloud**
     * In 2013  dotCloud renamed to **Docker Inc.**
-    * Today Docker is estimated to be about **1BN $**.
-Last investment was 240M $ from Silicon Valley
-    * Today Docker Inc has somewhere in the region 3000-400 employers
+---

+* Docker today

-    * Code writing in Golang - programming language from Google
+    * Docker code writing in Golang - programming language from Google
     * Open container initiative **OCI**.
 Born in a competition of standards between Docker Inc and [CoreOs](https://en.wikipedia.org/wiki/Container_Linux)
         * The [image](https://github.com/opencontainers/image-spec) spec
         * The [runtime](https://github.com/opencontainers/runtime-spec) spec
         * The [distribution](https://github.com/opencontainers/distribution-spec) spec
+    * Starting from version 1.11 the Docker conforms to the OCI runtime spec
+    * Today Docker is estimated to be about **1BN $**.
+Last investment was 240M $ from Silicon Valley
+    * Today Docker Inc has somewhere in the region 3000-400 employers
 ---

 * Docker **concepts**